berty/www.berty.tech/bertytech/content/challenges/2-technical-challenges/index.md

 #### How Berty tackles it

 * `Gomobile-IPFS`: a repo created by Berty Technologies that aims to provide packages for Android, iOS and React Native that allow one to run and use an IPFS node on mobile devices.
-* `Berty-Protocol`: we are currently designing a protocol that can be used by everyone in their projects to create secure P2P applications that run on both desktop and mobile.
+* `Berty Protocol`: we are currently designing a protocol that can be used by everyone in their projects to create secure P2P applications that run on both desktop and mobile.
-* `Berty-Chat`: a concrete example of a simple app that is built on top of Berty Protocol, designed with non-tech people in mind, trying to get P2P on mobile to the mass user.
+* `Berty Messenger`: a concrete example of a simple app that is built on top of Berty Protocol, designed with non-tech people in mind, trying to get P2P on mobile to the mass user.

 ### Preserving Privacy and Securing Communication in a Distributed Environment